Folsom Lake Impacts

-This lake has trout and bass primarily in it.
+This lake has trout and bass primarily.
 There are a few fishermen out here.
 It must be pretty easy fishing right now, with not too much water in there.
 The water here is dangerously low, and we don’t have any snowpack right now.
 So we can only hope for the best.

-When the water’s low like it is right here on the Folsom Lake [before going into] the American River, it impacts the whole Central Valley, because that’s the water that feeds all of the farms.
+When the water’s low like it is right here on the Folsom Lake, [before going into] the American River, it impacts the whole Central Valley, because that water feeds all of the farms.
 It also goes all the way down to Los Angeles.
 We’re not putting very much water into the American River, just enough to keep the trout population going.
 The other river, the Sacramento River, is running at low levels also.
 It’s fed basically by Mount Shasta.
-So this is just one in a chain.
 This water [in Folsom Reservoir] comes down from the mountains above and the Sierras, via the north, middle, and south forks of the American River.
 As you can see right now it’s pretty low.

 I don’t know if any precipitation is going to happen.
 I hope that we’re going to have a nice, great winter that’s going to really snow everything up, and fill all our lakes and rivers back up again.

 For years and years Sacramento didn’t have any concern about water whatsoever.
-Because there was no need to have any concern.
+There was no need to have any concern.
 We had the two rivers running through here.

-They recently installed meters.
-We aren’t allowed to water our lawns currently, just minimal to keep them going.
+GREG MORRIS cont’d They recently installed meters.
+Now we aren’t allowed to water our lawns, just minimally keep them going.
 It’ll impact all of California, because this is water that does go down the California Aqueduct.
 So it impacts everybody.
-If we don’t get any rain or snow to any great degree this winter, it’s going to have an impact on all of California, so we’re keeping our fingers crossed.
+If we don’t get rain or snow to any great degree this winter, it will impact all of California, so we’re keeping our fingers crossed.
 We’ve already had an inch-and-a-half – woo-hoo! – but we need a lot more than that.
 Generally, I believe the rainfall average around here is about 17 inches over the season, being as I have a weather station above my house that I like to look at.

-GREG MORRIS: Well, last year …, I’m not sure what we ended up with in the last year.
-I think it was about ten inches, somewhere around there.
+GREG MORRIS Well, I’m not sure what we ended up with in the last year.
+I think it was about ten inches.
 I’m just guessing, but it’s been lower than usual, and so as more water gets consumed and less water gets replenished, it puts us into a bad spot.

-Now above this lake right here, is the site where they were going to put the Auburn Dam.
+Above this lake right here is where they were going to put the Auburn Dam.
 It was not allowed to go in due to the vote of the people and the fact there’s a major earthquake fault up there.
 That [additional dam] would have impacted the water solution around here, but what are people going to do with more water?
 Are they going to build more houses?
 Are they going to bring more people in?
 Are they going to conserve water?
 I think the people of Sacramento have been doing a pretty good job on conserving the water.
 I read that water usage has gone down by about one-third for the Sacramento area.